gvwilson/thirdbit/_posts/2017/2017-05-31-how-to-teach-programming.md

 year: 2017
 ---

-> A new edition of this book is now available at <http://teachtogether.tech>,
+> A new edition of this book is now available at <http://teachtogether.tech>.
-> and printed copies can be purchased at <http://www.lulu.com/shop/greg-wilson/teaching-tech-together/paperback/product-23720755.html>.

 Over the past few months,
 I've been running a one-day introduction to teaching based on the Carpentries' instructor training course